Patrick Swayze’s Widow Reveals That He Suffered Abuse At The Hands Of His ‘Violent’ Mother During Childhood

-Patrick Swayze’s widow is opening up about the abuse the actor reportedly suffered during his childhood at the hands of his “violent” mother, part of a complicated relationship between the two that continued until he was an adult.
+Patrick Swayze’s widow is opening up about the abuse the actor reportedly suffered during his childhood at the hands of his “violent” mother, one part of a complicated relationship between the two that continued until he was an adult.

 Lisa Niemi Swayze spoke about the abuse in a new documentary marking the 10th anniversary of the beloved actor’s passing in 2009.
 As The Daily Mail noted, Lisa shared that Patsy Swayze would violently abuse Patrick during his upbringing in Texas.